lshcyrus/PetQuest/README.md

 # PetQuest
 ReactJS + PhaserJS

+Use Git bash if you are on Windows OS

 # Frontend
 /PetQuest

-npm run dev
+cd PetQuest && npm run dev

 # Backend
 /backend

-npm start
+cd backend && npm start